danielingra/WebLights/README.md

 # WebLights
-this tool is used to hightlight easily thing on a webpage.
+this tool is used to hightlight easily things on a webpage.